Climate change and energy efficiency

 Climate change is one of the greatest challenges of the present time.
 Audi is conscious of the impacts of its products and business operations on the environment and society.
 Greenhouse gas (GHG) emissions occur at all stages of the automotive value chain and may have negative environmental impacts.

-By 2050* at the latest, the Audi Group aims to achieve net carbon neutrality* across the entire value chain.
-Progress is measured using the decarbonization index (DKI),* with measurements performed for the individual Volkswagen Group brands and the Group as a whole.
+By 2050* at the latest, the Audi Group wants to achieve net carbon neutrality* across the entire value chain.
+Progress is measured using the decarbonization index (DCI)*, with measurements performed for the individual Volkswagen Group brands and the Group as a whole.

-The DCI* is a strategic indicator on the path to net carbon neutrality.* With the aid of the DKI,* Audi calculates the average emissions of CO₂ and CO₂ equivalents* over the entire life cycle of its passenger car portfolio and states them in metric tons of CO₂ per vehicle.
-The DCI includes both direct and indirect GHG emissions at individual production sites (Scope 1* and 2* in 2024: 0.29 million metric tons CO₂e*) as well as all other direct and indirect GHG emissions over the life cycle of the vehicles (Scope 3* in 2024: 48.6 million metric tons CO₂e*).
+The DCI* is a strategic indicator on the path to net carbon neutrality*.
+With the aid of the DCI*, Audi calculates the average emissions of CO₂ and CO₂ equivalents* along the entire life cycle of the current portfolio in the core regions and states them in metric tons of CO₂ per vehicle.
+The DCI* includes both direct and indirect GHG emissions at individual production sites (Scopes 1* and 2*), as well as all other direct and indirect GHG emissions over the life cycle of the vehicles (Scope 3*).

 Decarbonization of the supply chain